 You might know what solar panels can do – convert sunlight into energy, save money, create energy independence, increase your home’s resale value – but how do they do it?
 What are solar panels made of?

-After oxygen, silicon is the second most abundant element in the Earth’s crust.
-This is good news for us, considering around 90 to 95% of solar panels on the market are made of crystalline silicon (c-Si).
+- After oxygen, silicon is the most abundant element in the Earth’s crust.
+Its sheer abundance helps to keep the cost of panels low

-- High conversion efficiency that allows more sunlight to become electricity.
+- Silicon has a high conversion efficiency that allows more sunlight to become electricity

 There are two forms of crystalline silicon panels: monocrystalline and polycrystalline.
 Monocrystalline solar cells consist of wafers cut from one large, pure crystal, and tend to have higher levels of effiency.
 Polycrystalline solar cells are made by melting multiple crystals together in a vat and are less efficient and less expensive than monocrystalline panels.
 You can find out more about mono- and polycrystalline panels on our blog post here.